-CEAS does not make decisions about a child or young person’s education; we advise families to allow them to make informed decisions.
+CEAS does not make decisions about a child or young person’s education; we advise families and commands to allow them to make informed decisions.

 For more information read the CEAS further information page, and .

 In order that we may address your queries and abide by data protection regulations you will need to submit an application for support using the relevant forms stated in each area below.

 Special Educational Needs and/or Disability (SEND/AN)